tinymce/tinymce-docs/_includes/configuration/plugins.md

 });
 ```

-> Note that the plugin entries should be separated by a blank.
+> Note that the plugin entries should be separated by a blank space.

 [Check this documentation page for a list of available plugins]({{ site.baseurl }}/plugins/).